serverpod/serverpod_docs/docs/06-concepts/18-testing/02-the-basics.md

 The run mode that Serverpod should be running in.
 Defaults to `test`.

-### `enableSessionLogging`
+### `serverpodLoggingMode`

-Wether session logging should be enabled.
-Defaults to `false`.
+The logging mode used when creating Serverpod.
+Defaults to `ServerpodLoggingMode.normal`.

-### `applyMigrations`
+### `serverpodStartTimeout`

-Wether pending migrations should be applied when starting Serverpod.
-Defaults to `true`.
+The timeout to use when starting Serverpod, which connects to the database among other things.
+Defaults to `Duration(seconds: 30)`.

 ### `testGroupTagsOverride` {#test-group-tags-override-configuration}

 By default Serverpod test tools tags the `withServerpod` test group with `"integration"`.
 This is to provide a simple way to only run unit or integration tests.
 This property allows this tag to be overridden to something else.
-Defaults to `null` (i.e. no override).
+Defaults to `['integration']`.

 ## Test exceptions